Composition Profile Properties and Classification of Soil in India

 Soil Profile ;

-If a section of representative soil is examined downwards different layers usually found such section called the soil profile and individual layers are called Horizons
+If a section of representative soil is examined downwards, different layers are usually found; such a section is called the soil profile, and individual layers are called Horizons

 The profile is a crucial tool in nutrient management.
-By examining a profile, we will gain valuable insight into soil fertility. because the soil weathers and/or organic matter decomposes, the profile of the soil changes.
+By examining a profile, we will gain valuable insight into soil fertility because when the soil weathers and/or organic matter decomposes, the profile of the soil changes.

-2) Horizon ‘A’ (Surface soil); Also called a Layer of mineral soil with most organic matter accumulation and soil life.
-Additionally, thanks to weathering, oxides (mainly iron oxides) and clay minerals are formed and accumulated. topsoil features a pronounced soil structure.
+2) Horizon ‘A’ (Surface soil), also called a layer of mineral soil, has the most organic matter accumulation and soil life.
+Additionally, thanks to weathering, oxides (mainly iron oxides) and clay minerals are formed and accumulated.
+Topsoil features a pronounced soil structure.
 But in some soils, clay minerals, iron, aluminum, organic compounds, and other constituents are soluble and move downwards.
 When this eluviation is pronounced, a lighter-colored E subsurface horizon is clear at the bottom of the A horizon.
-The A horizon can also result from a mixture of soil bioturbation and surface processes that winnow fine particles from biologically mounded topsoil. during this case, the A horizon is considered a “biomantle”.
+The A horizon can also result from a mixture of soil bioturbation and surface processes that winnow fine particles from biologically mounded topsoil.
+During this case, the A horizon is considered a “biomantle”.

 3) Horizon’B’ (Subsoil);